alecclewis/Botany-563-final/notebook-log.md

 Distance and Parsimony:

 After aligning the DNA sequences, I chose to construct distance and parsimony trees with R Studio.
 This approach took into consideration the estimated evolutionary distances and the minimum number of DNA changes.
 The rationale behind choosing R Studio for this task was its versatility, offering users a range of options to generate a phylogenetic tree that aligns with their data.
 Notably, R Studio provides an array of algorithms, granting us the freedom to select the most suitable ones when crafting our distance and parsimony trees.
 Having R Studio already downloaded for a previous class, I installed the packages through the command "install.packages("adegenet", dep=TRUE)" followed by "install.packages("phangorn", dep=TRUE)".
 Having successfully integrated these packages, I used the code "library(ape)", "library(adegenet)", and "library(phangorn)" to load them.
-Then, I imported my data utilizing the code
-"dna <- fasta2DNAbin(file="COII_data.fasta.txt")".
+Having encountered some challenges while attempting to construct both distance and parsimony trees in R, I decided to seek assistance from a classmate named Ben Klementz.
+With his guidance, we proceeded to build the trees in R using the following series of codes: First, I loaded the DNA data with "dna <- fasta2DNAbin(file="COII.fasta")".
+Then, to compute the distance matrix, I employed "D <- dist.dna(dna, model="TN93")".
+Next, I utilized the code "tre <- nj(D)" to generate the tree, which I subsequently visualized using "plot(tre)".
+For each of the genetic markers (COII, 12s, and 16s), I diligently ensured that the correct file names were inputted into the code, resulting in the successful creation of three trees, each corresponding to its respective marker.
+The trees can be found in the “figures” folder in Botany-563-final.

 Maximum Likelihood:

 Installing iqtree:
-I installed iqtree software from http://www.iqtree.org, which can be run by typing iqtree in the command line of the terminal.
+I installed iqtree software from http://www.iqtree.org/#download, which can be run by typing iqtree in the command line of the terminal.

+~/Desktop/iqtree-1.6.12-MacOSX/bin/iqtree -s COII.fst

+Downloaded sea view to ___ at https://doua.prabi.fr/software/seaview.